btoone/dotfiles/README.md

 About
 -----

-This README was crafted with love and by following README best practices from https://github.com/jehna/readme-best-practices
+This README was crafted with love and inspired by the README best practices of https://github.com/jehna/readme-best-practices